Downtime1147/CoalOS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-Part One : Getting started
+Getting started
 ---------------------------

 - On start, make sure it is in full screen otherwise some graphics might not look right!
+(If they don't then you might have to fiddle around with them in the boot() function)

 - Next, (if you haven't used this already) type 'help' to view a full list of commands that you can use.